 Brussels Sprouts and Chestnuts

-This recipe for sauteed brussels sprouts and chestnuts replicates the sweet taste of roasted chestnuts, which together with the bitterness of the seared Brussel sprouts is the perfect combination to go with your turkey.
+This recipe for sauteed Brussels sprouts and chestnuts uses the sweet taste of roasted chestnuts, which together with the natural bitterness of the seared Brussels sprouts is the perfect combination to go with your turkey.

-Sprouts are a member of the Gemmifera group of cabbages and are like mini cabbages.
-Sprouts, however, grow on a stalk, as opposed to larger cabbages that grow on the ground.
+Brussels sprouts are a member of the Gemmifera group of cabbages and are like mini cabbages.
+Sprouts, however, grow on a stalk, as opposed to the larger cabbages that grow on the ground.

-My missus loves Brussel sprouts, and we enjoy them regularly as an accompaniment to meat, or sometimes just on their own, made like this.
+My missus loves Brussels sprouts, and we enjoy them regularly as an accompaniment to meat, or sometimes just on their own, made like this.

 Castanea sativa, or the edible sweet chestnut, is not to be confused with the horse chestnut (Aesculus hippocastanum), or ‘conker’ tree.

-The nuts look similar but the horse chestnuts are not edible and are in fact slightly poisonous.
+The nuts look similar but horse chestnuts are not edible and are in fact slightly poisonous.
 The conker nuts come in a green coloured spikey husk that opens up when the nuts are ripe.

 This dish can be produced in the oven or on the hob.
 I prefer to cook them on the hob in a cast-iron skillet.